FransBouma/InjectableGenericCameraSystem/Cameras/AssassinsCreedOdyssey/ReadMe.md

 v1.0.3: Configurable keybindings added. v1.0.2: Fog control added.
 Photomode goes up to 10, we go up to 200 (manual override is possible: ctrl-click and type a value). v1.0.1: Fix for 1.0.7 of the game: photomode range limit was broken.
 Added: AR limits removed

-### How to use
-Read the enclosed readme.txt for details, really!
-Run the game as **administrator** otherwise it won't work.

 ### Important
 * Be careful with the resolution scaling factor in the camera tools settings.
 Using a value of 2 or higher with a very